fhiso/legacy-format/serialisation-iri.md

 {.note} This specification intentionally leaves undefined what, if any, initial *tag mapping table* is used in other cases.

+{.ednote} We should probably add `2 ELF 1.0.0` to the `GEDC`, but I am not sure what constraints to put upon it.
+Doe `2 ELF 1.0.1` suggest we do not use Appendix A?

 If the *header* has a *substructure* with *tag* `SCHMA`, all of its *substructures* with *tag* `PRFX` *shall* be processed first, followed by all its *substructures* with *tag* `IRI`.

 #### PRFX processing